Article Translations: (Spanish)

 Non-Hodgkin lymphoma is a disease in which cancer cells form in the lymphatic system and start to grow uncontrollably.

 There are several different types of lymphomas.
 Some involve lymphoid cells (called Reed-Sternberg cells) and are grouped under the heading of Hodgkin lymphoma.

 All other forms of lymphoma fall into the non-Hodgkin grouping.
-The different forms of non-Hodgkin lymphoma are characterized by the malignant growth of white blood cells that live in the lymph nodes, called lymphocytes.
+The different forms of non-Hodgkin lymphoma are marked by the malignant growth of white blood cells that live in the lymph nodes, called lymphocytes.

-The exact cause of non-Hodgkin lymphoma is unclear, but doctors have identified some risk factors, such as:
+The exact cause of non-Hodgkin lymphoma is unclear.
+But doctors have identified some risk factors, such as:

-- having conditions that weaken the immune system, like AIDS (acquired immunodeficiency syndrome)
+- having conditions that weaken the immune system, like AIDS

-- taking immune-suppressing medications after organ transplants
+- taking immune-suppressing medicines after organ transplants

 - exposure to certain viruses, such as Epstein-Barr virus (the virus that usually causes mono)

 - having a sibling with the disease

 Also, kids who have had either chemotherapy or radiation treatments for other types of cancer seem to have a higher risk of developing lymphoma later in life.